Full Stack

 What we did: Benchmarked ensemble, distance-based, and tree-based classifiers for detecting anomalies in power system data.

-Outcomes: Provided empirical guidance on model selection for power system security, identifying performance trade-offs across families.
+Outcomes: Empirical guidance on model selection for power system security, identifying performance trade-offs across families.

 Customer: Healthcare providers and clinical decision support systems.